 Reconcile bank statements by using advanced bank reconciliation

-The Advanced bank reconciliation feature lets you import electronic bank statements and automatically reconcile them with bank transactions in Microsoft Dynamics 365 for Finance and Operations.
+The Advanced bank reconciliation feature lets you import electronic bank statements and automatically reconcile them with bank transactions in Dynamics 365 Finance.
 This topic explains the reconciliation process.

 Import an electronic bank statement

 You import your bank statements by using the Import statement action on the Bank statements page.
 On the bank statement, the bank account is identified through a combination of values that are set on the bank account details.
 These values include the bank name, bank account number, routing number, Society for Worldwide Interbank Financial Telecommunication (SWIFT) code, and International Bank Account Number (IBAN).

 You can upload a bank statement that contains information for either a single account or multiple accounts.
 If there are multiple accounts, the accounts can be in different legal entities.

 - To import a single bank statement file for a single account, set the Import statement for multiple bank accounts in all legal entities option to No, and select the bank account that is associated with the statement.
 Click Browse to select the associated bank statement file, and then click Upload.

 - To import a single bank statement file for multiple accounts, set the Import statement for multiple bank accounts in all legal entities option to Yes.
 Click Browse to select the associated bank statement file, and then click Upload.

 If any statements in the electronic file can't be associated with a bank account by using the identifying fields, they won't be imported.
 However, other statements in the file can still be imported.
 The user then receives a message that states that the import of bank statements was unsuccessful for specific bank accounts.
 Note that the user who is importing the bank statement file must have access to a legal entity to import statements for that legal entity's bank accounts.